App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-As mentioned earlier, loan principal is the amount of money you borrow.
+Loan principal is the amount of money you borrow.
 For example, banks, credit unions, and private lenders may offer large personal loans up to $100,000.
 Some borrowers, however, may not qualify for large amounts of principal.
 Your credit score and debt-to-income ratio may impact how much of a personal loan you can get from a lender.
-Whether you’re getting a $5,000 personal loan or some other amount, lenders generally expect borrowers to repay loan principal in full over the life of the loan.
+Regardless of the loan amount you receive, lenders generally expect borrowers to repay the loan principal in full over the life of the loan.

 Understanding Loan Principal